Jovi8602/mres-gnn/README.md

 # Data Availability
-Several folders are too large to upload to GitHub, but can be downloaded from google drive.
+Several folders are too large to upload to GitHub, but can be downloaded from the google drive link below:

 [link
 ](https://drive.google.com/drive/folders/1bUzDr6qvss4kbZKA-cRYjEh5292Q4ed9?usp=drive_link)